swethagopisetty/Data_Pipeline_AWS_Spotify_API/README.md

-# Spotfiy Data Pipeline End-To-End Python Data Engineering Project
+# Spotfiy Data Pipeline End-To-End Data Engineering Project

 ### Introduction
 In this project we build an ETL pipeline using Spotify API on AWS.
 The pipeline will retrieve the data from Spotify API, transform it to a desired  format and load it into an AWS data store.